madeintandem/hstore_accessor/README.md

 PostgreSQL provides an hstore data type for storing arbitrarily complex structures in a column.
-ActiveRecord 4.0 supports Hstore but casts all valus in the store to a string.
+ActiveRecord 4.0 supports Hstore but casts all values in the store to a string.
 Further, ActiveRecord does not provide discrete fields to access values directly in the hstore column.
 The HstoreAccessor gem solves both of these issues.